prashanth018/SVD-vs-CUR/README.md

 	Then selects top m rows and n columns with highest probabilities respectively Then computes row and col and u and then computes the original matrix by performing col * u * row

+## Usage
+### Packages to be installed
+	Numpy
+	Pandas
+	Matplotlib

+### SVD Decomposition
+	Take input values in a .csv file.
+	Give the input path file location in open command.
+	The code prints error generated on svd decomposition.
+	Uncomment savetext line to print the output matrix to a csv file.

+### CUR Decomposition
+	Take input values in a .csv file.
+	Give the input path file location in open command.
+	The code prints error generated on cur decomposition.
+	Uncomment savetext line to print the output matrix to a csv file.

+### SVD_VS_CUR
+	Take input values in a .csv file.
+	Give the input path file location in open command.
+	The code generates two 3d plots:
+		1.Number of rows-X, Number of columns-Y, Error-Z 2.Number of rows-X, Number of columns-Y, Time-Z